 Secured and Unsecured Credit Card Differences

-When the normal credit card is issued after providing sufficient security deposit then such credit card are known as Secured Credit Card and it is generally issued to those individuals and companies which lack credit score in the market whereas Unsecured Credit Cards are marketed to those customers with fair credit and having good image in the market and generally issued to those having trouble in approval of prime credit cards accounts.
+When normal credit card is issued after providing sufficient security deposit, such credit cards are known as Secured Credit Card and it is generally issued to those individuals and companies which lack credit score in the market whereas Unsecured Credit Cards are marketed to those customers with fair credit and having good image in the market and generally issued to those having trouble in approval of prime credit cards accounts.

 Secured credit cards are just like deposit that a person does in a bank and in lieu of that, they will get a credit card against that amount of deposit.
-On the other hand, unsecured credit cards are those kinds of credit cards that do not depend on the fixed amount and are mainly given on the salary band and the credit score of a customer.
+On the other hand, unsecured credit cards are those kind of credit cards that do not depend on the fixed amount and are mainly given on the salary band and the credit score of a customer.
 In this article, we look at the key differences between secured credit card vs unsecured credit card.

 Secured vs Unsecured Credit Card Infographics

 The key differences are as follows –

 - Secured credit cards are fairly easy to get when compared with unsecured credit cards as the customer gets a limit against the fixed deposit he has deposited with the bank which makes the creditworthiness of the customer good also the bank has less risk on the cards issued.
 On the contrary unsecured credit cards are difficult to get as a number of documents are required to be submitted with the bank such as the credit score, salary slip, income tax proof, and other documents.